thesystemon/PhoneOSINT/README.md

-There is **no single tool** that gives a **101% accurate** result for phone number information, but there are some powerful tools that can give you high success rates.
-Here are the best ones, depending on your needs:

 ### **1. Truecaller** (Best for General Lookups)
 🔹 **Website:** [https://www.truecaller.com](https://www.truecaller.com)
 🔹 Best for finding **caller ID, spam reports, and name details**.